Jerash: Roman period

-In the second half of the 1st century AD, the city of Jerash achieved great prosperity.
-In AD 106, the Emperor Trajan constructed roads throughout the province, and more trade came to Jerash.
-The Emperor Hadrian visited Jerash in AD 129–130.
-The triumphal arch (or Arch of Hadrian) was built to celebrate his visit.
+In the second half of the 1st century AD, the city of Gerasa achieved great prosperity.
+In AD 106, Geras was absorbed into the Roman province of Arabia, which included the cities of Philadelphia (modern day Amman), Petra and Bostra.
+The Romans ensured security and peace in this area, which enabled its people to devote their efforts and time to economic development and encouraged civic building activity.
+Emperor Trajan constructed roads throughout the province, and more trade came to Jerash.
+Emperor Hadrian visited Gerasa in AD 129–130, and the triumphal arch known as the Arch of Hadrian was built to celebrate this occasion.